f-i-t-s-u-m/alxos/README.md

 ### What is this app ###

 from my participation in the ALX SE program, things became so difficult to follow up because the courses and announcements and project tasks, etc broadcast on different channels and websites.
-THIS APP WILL REDUCE THE TIME AND MAKE YOUR NAVIGATION AND WITHOUT DISTRACTION
+THIS APP WILL REDUCE THE TIME AND MAKE YOUR NAVIGATION WITHOUT DISTRACTION

 ## GOAL OF THE APP ##

 the goal of this app is to create a STRONG COMMUNITY BACKED ALX PROGRAM DEFAULT LAUNCHER OR BROWSER.
 It took me 1 day to read and deploy this simple app.
-The app could play a big role in the working and learning environment for ALX participants the limit is our imagination.
+The app could play a big role in the working and learning environment for ALX participants.

+the limit is our imagination.